programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 layout: default
 ---

-#Introduction
+# Introduction

 This tutorial will introduce you to the basics of Windows PowerShell, the standard command-line interface for Windows computers.
-If you are a Mac or Linux user, you should check out the [Bash introduction] (http://programminghistorian.org/lessons/intro-to-bash) instead.
+If you are a Mac or Linux user, you should check out the [Bash introduction](http://programminghistorian.org/lessons/intro-to-bash) instead.
 If you are already familiar with using Bash, you may be able to get going with PowerShell just by looking at the table at bottom.

 The tutorial is divided into three main sections.
 In the first section, "Getting Started," you will learn to do basic desktop tasks like creating and opening files and folders.
 In the second section, "Doing More," you will get a glimpse of some of the features that make work on the command line particularly efficient, and learn enough to be able to explore further possibilities.
 In the final section, "Using Command-Line Tools and Running Python Scripts," you will get set up to run Python scripts from the command line and learn how to set environment variables to get other command-line tools working.

-#What is PowerShell and Why is it Useful?
+# What is PowerShell and Why is it Useful?

 Windows PowerShell is a **command-line interface** for Windows computers.
 A command-line interface (CLI) is a program for telling your computer to do tasks using typed commands, rather than by clicking pictures on the desktop as in a **graphical user interface** (GUI).
-(Technically, PowerShell is more than just the CLI, and you can get a quick overview of its features on [Wikipedia] (https://en.wikipedia.org/wiki/Windows_PowerShell).)
+(Technically, PowerShell is more than just the CLI, and you can get a quick overview of its features on [Wikipedia](https://en.wikipedia.org/wiki/Windows_PowerShell).)
 Using the command line has many advantages.
 It makes it possible to automate tasks and to do many things with one command.
 Most importantly, a number of tools of value to humanists can only be run from the command line.

-#Getting Started
+# Getting Started

 You will first learn to navigate through your files and do some of the basic tasks you do every day on the computer.

-##Open PowerShell
+## Open PowerShell

 Run a search for PowerShell on your computer.
 You probably have several different options, like "PowerShell," "PowerShell ISE," and "PowerShell (x86)."
 The ISE (integrated scripting environment) is a handy tool which allows you to write scripts on the fly, and also has a convenient look-up for all the PowerShell commands.
 Right now, this is more than we need. "x86" exists for backwards compatibility.
 (If you've been around a while, you'll remember old Intel processors from the 80s and early 90s called "286," "386," "486," and so forth.
 That's what "x86" is getting at.
 It is a 32-bit version.)
 We want 64-bit and simple, so we'll use the one just called "Windows PowerShell."
 You may want to pin it to your task-bar (right click it to get this option).
 When you open it, it will look like this: